cay15/hrv/README.md

   - Arrhythmia (100,101,102)

 /src
-contains `main.py` and the modules of the programming pipeline.
+contains main script `main.py`, numbered modules of the programming pipeline, and unit testing script `testing.py`.

-/tests
-unit testing/debugging of programming pipeline.

 Any other "lefttover" folders created by local installation on other systems (such as `__pycache__` and `.idea`) can be safely deleted.